MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 * You had your IP allowlisted for having an ad free search experience.

-* You were experiencing an ad-free search experience on Google Chrome Legacy and want to upgrade to the new version of Google Chrome.
+* You were experiencing an ad-free search experience on Microsoft Edge Legacy and want to upgrade to the new version of Microsoft Edge.

   #### Supported features: